162nd Wing Aircrew Flight Equipment earns dual MAJCOM awards for sustaining combat readiness

 |0

-This work, 162nd Wing Aircrew Flight Equipment earns dual MAJCOM awards for sustaining combat readiness [Image 2 of 2], by TSgt Hampton Stramler, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 162nd Wing Aircrew Flight Equipment earns dual MAJCOM awards for sustaining combat readiness, by SSgt Guadalupe Beltran, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.